‘We have to move on’: Why Democrats decided to fast-track Trump’s second impeachment trial

 The message to Capitol Hill was clear: Holding Trump accountable for Jan.
 6 was important, but so was delivering on Biden’s campaign pledge to take on the pandemic.
 Even a three-week delay — the length of Trump’s first impeachment trial — could be disastrous, Biden advisers concluded.

 “We’re in the middle of a pandemic, and a new administration.
-There’s huge bits of business to be done,” said one person familiar with Biden’s strategy, speaking on the condition of anonymity to discuss a sensitive topic.
+There’s huge bits of business to be done,” said one person familiar with Biden’s strategy.
 “The more trial you have on the floor, the less business can be done on legislation needed in the midst of a global pandemic, or nominations for the Cabinet.”

 But if they had any hope of “bifurcating” the Senate, it ended when Sen. Mitch McConnell (R-Ky.) — in one of his final acts as majority leader — denied a request from Schumer to bring the Senate back into session to begin the impeachment trial before Biden’s inauguration.